alwaysdata/documentation/api/usage.en.md

 If you access resources linked to a user or a specific account, then you will need to specify this with your authentication while specifying one or more parameter(s):

 - **account**: this is the account you wish to access.
 If for example you have a number of accounts but you wish to access a resource in a specific account.
-- **customer**: if you have certain permissions on another user, then you need to specify their email address.
+- **customer**: if you have certain permissions on another user, then you need to specify their e-mail address.

 For example, accessing the FTP users of your *mycompany* in this way: